kubernetes/kubernetes/docs/user-guide/compute-resources.md

 to limit the total amount of resources that can be consumed.
 If used in conjunction with namespaces, it can prevent one team from hogging all the resources.

-### Detecting Resource Starved Containers
+### My container is terminated
+Your container may be terminated because it's resource-starved.
 To check if a container is being killed because it is hitting a resource limit, call `kubectl describe pod` on the pod you are interested in:

 ```